 Read our full review of VyprVPN.

-ZenMate is best known for its free VPN extension for Chrome, but it also offers a paid product that has a larger selection of servers and better encryption standards.
+ZenMate is best known for its free VPN extension for Chrome, useful for anyone browsing Facebook on the web, but it also offers a paid product that has a larger selection of servers and better encryption standards.

 In our review we found the service to be somewhat mixed.
 Browsing speeds and video streaming was decent but, alarmingly, there were a bunch of DNS leaks.
 Some users may find that disconcerting.
 There is an initial 14-day free trial though so you can test the service safely and make a decision whether you would like to stick with it.